Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Introduction

-\abb{} is broadly applicable to a range of diffusion models.
-Experimental results on text-to-image benchmarks show that \abb{} achieves superior generation quality across multiple metrics, with only 7.6$\times$ more NFEs compared to standard sampling.
-This demonstrates its potential as a practical alternative to expensive test-time scaling methods, particularly in local inference settings.
+\abb{} is broadly applicable across diffusion backbones.
+Experiments on text-to-image benchmarks show that \abb{} consistently improves generation quality across multiple metrics under low-budget NFEs, providing a controllable quality-compute trade-off via its exploration strength.
+This suggests \abb{} as a practical test-time scaling alternative for single-device, per-sample inference, where large candidate pools or extreme NFE budgets are often infeasible.
+To summarize, our key contributions are: \begin{itemize}